Data and Statistics

 Data is critical for informing individual decisions and addressing major global challenges.
 The production, use and flow of data yields significant economic and social benefits, including the achievement of the SDGs.
 HLCP, at its 43rd session in 2022, took up the issue of international data governance from the perspective of global public goods and established a time-bound working group on international data governance to further analyze the topic.

 A report titled “International data governance: pathways to progress” was developed and approved by HLCP at its 45th session in March 2023, and subsequently endorsed by CEB in May 2023.
 It includes a common narrative, rationale and vision for global data governance, acknowledges changing digital contexts affecting the production and use of data and seeks to offer a framework which balances the protection of data while unlocking data for global public goods, including the achievement of the SDGs.
 The report articulates a vision for accountable, agile, and fair international data governance for the benefit all people.
-As a follow-up step, HLCP requested the working group to further explore the normative foundations, including goals and principles, that could underpin an international data governance framework.

 System-wide Road Map for Innovating UN Data and Statistics